How to Make a Plant Timelapse (Gear, Setup & Editing Guide)

 • We cover camera settings (ISO, shutter speed, aperture) and stable lighting so your footage doesn’t flicker.

-• You’ll see how to import your photos into DaVinci Resolve, turn them into a video and add color grading and music.
+• You’ll see how to import your photos into DaVinci Resolve, turn them into a video and add colour grading and music.

 • Full YouTube video, gear list with links, and growing conditions are all included below.